cgoldammer/bikelanes/docs/report.md

 2. Sharrows are sad!
 3. Protected isn't protected

-Coming up over the coming weeks:
-1. How good is this lane: How likely am I to have no obstacles?
-2. All pictures on a map

 It's easy to complain, and I will do plenty of that.
 But I also want to highlight that bike lanes have dramatically improved.
 Very often, the images I work with are outdated, and the infrastructure has since been improved.

+Coming up as I work on this:
+1. How good is this lane: How likely am I to have no obstacles?
+2. All pictures on a map
+3. Why are there so many moving trucks in Brooklyn?
+4. I think the official city map is mis-coded in bulk?
+I'm validating.

 # Parking protected lanes are quite good!